Happy Fat Tuesday to all the revelers among us: Laissez les bon temps roulez! (let the good times roll, for the uninitiated)

 In the canvas bag that holds the snacks for the next road trip are the following supplies:

 - 3 types of organic granola bars–the Cascadian Farms bars are just too yummy and the fact that they avoid all those convoluted chemicals can’t be a bad thing

 - dried fruit (apricots, pineapple, cranberries)–can be high in sugar but it’s at least fruit that won’t spoil if left in the car for a few hours

 - packets of trail mix–good for protein

 - baked pita chips

 - Oreos (what, I need chocolate in there somewhere!)

-The cookies, admittedly, are more for destination snacking when the post-con sweet-tooth hits musik mp3en.
+The cookies, admittedly, are more for destination snacking when the post-con sweet-tooth hits.
 The rest are prime examples of road snacks.